wtv3916/ta-visual-lib/README.md

 **1. BackstopJS_Chrome_SimulatePC&iPhone**
 - Suggest to set `"debugWindow": false` if running test
-- Not really emulate the mobile, just the view port

 **2. BackstopJS_Chrome_SimulateCookie&UserActions**
 - Suggest to set `"debugWindow": false` if running test
-- Not really emulate the mobile, just the view port
 - For passing cookie, if you site is using http, please edit backstop_data/engine_scripts/chromy/loadCookies.js: `cookie.url = 'http://' + cookie.domain;`
 - You could edit the backstop_data/engine_scripts/chromy/onReady.js to edit the user actions.
 All the defined user actions could be found in interactions.js

 **3. BackstopJS_PhantomJS_SimulatePC&iPhone**
 - Don't have parallel testing, see the [issue-591](https://github.com/garris/BackstopJS/issues/591)
-- Not really emulate the mobile, just the view port
 - Customized the backstop_data/engine_scripts/casper/onReady.js, and backstop_data/engine_scripts/casper/onBefore.js to avoid the hang on issue - [issue-599](https://github.com/garris/BackstopJS/issues/599)

 **4. Gemini_Chrome_SimulatePC&iPhone**